Sebastián Piñera: Response to 2019–2020 Chilean protests

-and declared a state of emergency, authorizing the deployment of the Chilean Army across the main regions to enforce order and prevent the destruction of public property, and invoked before the courts the Ley de Seguridad del Estado ("State Security Law") against dozens of detainees.
+and declared a state of emergency, authorizing the deployment of the Chilean Army across the main regions to enforce order and prevent the destruction of public property, and invoked before the courts the Ley de Seguridad del Estado (State Security Law) against dozens of detainees.
 As a result, Piñera was criticized for his actions, resulting in an approval rate of 9% by 24 October, according to a poll by Active Research, although it increased to 13% by 1 June 2020, against 73% disapproval.
 This consistently low level of support was attributed to losing support from officials due to failure to restore order and enforce the rule of law.

-On 15 November te "Agreement for Peace" was reached between many political parties agreeing the realization of the 2020 Chilean constitutional referendum, having the support of the President.
+On 15 November the Agreement for Peace was reached between many political parties agreeing the realization of the 2020 Chilean constitutional referendum, having the support of the president.

 On 12 December 2019 the National Congress rejected an opposition-led motion to impeach him.
 The impeachment resolution accused him of "failing to protect human rights" in relation to the protests.

 In response to the unrest, Piñera removed Chadwick as Interior and Public Security Minister on 28 October 2019 and replaced him with Gonzalo Blumel.
 On 11 December Chadwick was impeached for his role in the protests, including the many eye injuries attained by protesters.
 Chadwick was banned from holding public office for five years.